pixelspark/catena/Documentation/API.md

 ### /api/query

 This endpoint expects a POST request with a JSON object as body.
-The JSON object contains a single `sql` field which contains an SQL statement.
+The JSON object contains the following fields:

+* `sql` field which contains an SQL statement
+* `database` field which contains the name of the database in which the statement is to be executed

 The endpoint will return HTTP status `200` (OK) when the query could be executed.
 The response will be a JSON object that looks like this: